The complete Sorong Travel Guide

 There is a fairly good range of accommodation to choose from in Sorong, although speaking from experience, rates aren’t particularly backpacker friendly.
 Overall most have average reviews and what you get for your money isn’t much compared to other parts of SE Asia.
 Our advice is not to go with huge expectations and you won’t be disappointed!

-Hotels we recommend
+Hotels we recommend in Sorong

 Hotel Rumberpon, Jl.
 Selat Rumberpon – Budget